tbidne/navi/README.md

 ##### Specific Options

 * `multiple.command`: Command literal or path to a script.
+* `multiple.name`: Optional name to be used in logging.
 * `multiple.trigger-note.trigger`: Result that triggers the notification.

 ##### General Options